global-asp/asp-source/en/0209_greedy-mairu.md

 food.

 ##
-“I left cooks at Bubaali preparing to cook,” he thought.
-“The food must be ready now.”
+"I left cooks at Bubaali preparing to cook," he thought.
+"The food must be ready now."
 Mairu decided to walk back to Nabuyanja under hot sunshine , i will not loose hope he added!